 By now, you’ve no doubt read a lot of material about residency programs.
 Much of it, probably, is beginning to sound the same.
 How is our program different?
 We point to our unique history, our location, our diversity of experience, our innovative curriculum including a comprehensive wellness curriculum and our emphasis on mentoring and professional development as elements that make us stand out from the crowd.

-Why Choose Mount Sinai St. Luke's and Mount Sinai West
+Why Choose Mount Sinai Morningside and Mount Sinai West

-For more than 150 years St. Luke’s Hospital has served New Yorkers living on the Upper West Side.
+For more than 150 years Mount Sinai Morningside (formerly Mount Sinai St. Luke's) has served New Yorkers living on the Upper West Side.
 Twenty-one years after St. Luke’s establishment, Mount Sinai West (formerly Mount Sinai Roosevelt) was founded.
 The two storied institutions were brought together in a merger in 1979, forming St. Luke’s-Roosevelt Hospital.
 SLR, as it was known, joined with Beth Israel Hospital as part of the Continuum Health Partners merger in 1997.
-In 2013, Mount Sinai and Continuum joined forces to create the Mount Sinai Health System, of which Mount Sinai St. Luke’s and Mount Sinai West Hospitals are active and vital members.
+In 2013, Mount Sinai and Continuum joined forces to create the Mount Sinai Health System, of which Mount Sinai Morningside and Mount Sinai West Hospitals are active and vital members.

 The Upper West Side is an excellent catchment area for a diverse patient population as well as an exciting and vibrant place to live.
 Our patients range from CEOs to the homeless; we care for patients from every ethnicity, nationality, sexual orientation and religious background.
 It is that diversity that brings us an extraordinarily rich educational experience — one that most residents don’t see until much later in their training.